Things To Know Before Becoming a BC Landlord

 Managing The Property

-Although this is entirely a personal preference, it’s fairly common to manage your own rental properties until you own several.
-Professional management companies typically charge 5-10% of the monthly or annual rental income to attract & screen new tenants, oversee maintenance & repairs, resolve disputes and manage financial records.
+Although this is entirely a personal preference, it is fairly common to manage your own rental properties until you own several.
+Professional management companies typically charge 5-10% of the monthly or annual rental income to:

 For Rent Realtor Sign